taverianov/cloudlinux-documentation/docs/shared-pro/accelerate-wp/README.md

 ## Troubleshooting

 ### End-users of AccelerateWP Premium feature encounter Redis extension is not installed for selected php version
-In order to make use of AccelerateWP Premium Object Caching feature, the loaded Redis extension is required for the end-user's website.
+In order to make use of the AccelerateWP Premium Object Caching feature, the loaded Redis extension is required for the end-user's website.
-End-users will not be able to activate the Object Caching feature until Redis extension configuration is incomplete.
+End-users will not be able to activate the Object Caching feature until the Redis extension configuration is incomplete.

-Corresponding incompatibility warning will be displayed in control panel's User interface:
+Corresponding incompatibility warning will be displayed in the control panel's User interface:

 ![](./images/AWPNoRedis.png)